kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Pectineus - F
 	E. Adductor brevis - F

-#### Answer: A. Sartorius - ?
+#### Answer: A. Sartorius - TRUE
+- The femoral triangle is a depression seen immediately below the fold of the groin.
+Its apex is directed downwards; the sides are formed laterally by the medial margin of the sartorius, medially by the medial margin of adductor longus and above by the inguinal ligament.
+The floor of the space is formed from its lateral-to-medial side by iliacus, psoas major, pectineus, in some cases a small part of adductor brevis and adductor longus.
+It is divided into two almost equal parts by the femoral vessels, which extend from near the middle of its base to its apex: in this situation the artery gives off its superficial and profunda branches, the vein receiving the deep femoral and great saphenous tributaries.
+On the lateral side of the femoral artery is the femoral nerve, dividing into its branches.
+In addition to the vessels and nerves, this space contains some fat and lymphatics.

 ### Q1.40
-After a street fight a young man arrived in the Emergency Department with a _stab wound on the right thigh_ involving the adductor canal.
+After a street fight a young man arrived in the Emergency Department with a _stab wound on the right thigh involving the adductor canal_.
 Which of the following structures is most likely to be injured in this patient?

 	A. The popliteal artery
 	B. The saphenous vein
-	C. The sural nerve - F
+	C. The sural nerve
-	D. The obturator artery - F
+	D. The obturator artery
-	E. The nerve to vastus medialis - F
+	E. The nerve to vastus medialis

-#### Answer: A. The popliteal artery - ?
+#### Answer: A. The popliteal artery - *FALSE* = E. The nerve to vastus medialis - TRUE
+- The adductor canal is an aponeurotic tunnel in the middle third of the thigh, extending from the apex of the femoral triangle to the opening in the adductor magnus.
+It is bounded, in front and laterally, by vastus medialis and, behind, by adductor longus and adductor magnus.
+It is covered in by a strong aponeurosis that extends from vastus medialis, across the femoral vessels to adductor longus and adductor magnus.
+Sartorius lies on the aponeurosis.
+The canal contains the femoral artery and vein, the saphenous nerve and the nerve to vastus medialis.

 Questions 1.41-1.50
 -------------------